-- Our solutions look to use the assets within neighbourhoods and do not consist only of the services we provide. - We empower resident facing staff to make decisions in the context of each resident they serve rather than being constrained by thresholds and one size fits all service specifications.
+Our solutions look to use the assets within neighbourhoods and do not consist only of the services we provide.

+•We empower resident facing staff to make decisions in the context of each resident they serve rather than being constrained by thresholds and one size fits all service specifications.

-We are flexible enough to respond and adapt delivery to changes in individual, neighbourhood and place circumstances Responsibility for housing is shared between individuals, neighbourhoods, our workforce and partners.
+Doesn't break the law and meets statutory duties We are flexible enough to respond and adapt delivery to changes in individual, neighbourhood and place circumstances

+Responsibility for housing is shared between individuals, neighbourhoods, our workforce and partners.
 We do 'with', not 'to'.
 We constantly co-design and coproduce.